tomdoyoon/The-Green-Card-US-Immigration-Employment/README.md

 # Introduction

-Feel free to read the full report in my repository titled, The Green Card: A Pathway to Living and Working in The U.S., to further explore my methodology, analysis, and conclusions.

 Please use the Table of Contents, found below, to navigate the project!

 In this project I explore PERM (Green Card) data compiled from the U.S. Department of Labor over 2014-2021.
 The data can be retrieved, partitioned by year, from the Performance Data section of the Foreign Labor Certification section, under Employment and Training Administration.